Welcome Weekend 2019: Aug. 23-Aug. 25

 The "Booklet" is now digital!

-Maybe you know friends or siblings who received a "First Year Booklet" snail mailed to them from their Notre Dame Residence Hall with all the essential items they needed to know about their hall in it.
+Maybe you know friends or siblings who received a paper "First Year Booklet" snail mailed to them from their Notre Dame Residence Hall people with all the essential items they needed to know about their hall in it.
 That's lovely.
 Walsh had one of those as well.
 It was gorgeous and designed by a talented former Walshie.
 But in the interest of sustainable practices (save the trees!), we are going digital!
 The Walsh Booklet has transitioned to this website.
 Most of the former booklet information is under the First Year tab and the rest of the information is organized throughout the site under appropriate tabs.
 We thought that streamlining the information to one source would be better in an already busy summer.

 During the weekend, be sure to make time for:

 - Meal Plan Adjustment (if applicable): While you're at the dining hall, you have the option to change your meal plan.
 The default plan is the Flex-14, which includes fourteen meals a week in the dining halls plus 355 Flex Points ($1 = 1 Flex Point) for use in the Huddle (on-campus convenience store), as well as campus cafes and restaurants..
 The other plan is 21 meals per week in the dining halls and no Flex Points.
 If you'd like, you can choose this option when you receive your ID card.

 - Domer Dollars (if applicable): Money can be put on your student account and spent with the swipe of an ID card.
 Domer Dollars can be used at vending machines, for laundry (a bit cheaper than quarters), at the bookstore, and wherever Flex Points are accepted.

 - Setting up a Bank Account (if applicable): If you want to set up a bank account at the Notre Dame Federal Credit Union it's very easy.
 This can be accomplished in the basement of the LaFortune Student Center; click here for more information.